-Where a family has not lived at an address for a year, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months and the child must be resident in the property at the time of application.
-If, because of the nature of the agreement, it is not possible to provide a 12 month tenancy agreement, alternative proof of address will be requested and verified as necessary with the Shared Anti-Fraud Service.
+Where a family has not lived at an address for a year, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months\ and the child must be resident in the property at the time of application.

 The application can only be processed using one address.
-If a child lives at more than one address (for example due to a separation) the address used will be the one where the child lives for the majority of the time.
+If a child lives at more than one address (for example due to a separation) the address used will be the one where the child lives for the majority of the school week.
 If a child lives at two addresses equally, parents/carers should make a single joint application naming one address.